sbmlteam/sbmlteam.github.io/support-docs/how-tos/server-setup.md

 4. Clone the website git repository, [`sbml-org-website`](https://github.com/sbmlteam/sbml-org-website), to a location on the computer, such as `/home/hugo/sbml`.
 Make sure to use the `--recursive` option to `git clone`:

-    ``` shell
+    ```shell
     cd /home/hugo
     git clone --recursive https://github.com/sbmlteam/sbml-org-website.git sbml
     ```

-5. Staying in the directory where you cloned the website, change the group of the website directory to be owned by user `hugo`:
+5. Change the group of the directory you just cloned to be owned by user `hugo`:

-    ``` shell
+    ```shell
-    chown -R hugo:hugo .
+    chown -R hugo:hugo sbml
     ```

-6. Create a directory in `/run` where the user `hugo` can write the process id file:

-    ``` shell
-    mkdir /run/hugo
-    chown hugo:hugo /run/hugo
+6. Go to the `admin/system` subdirectory of the SBML website files, copy the `tmpfiles.d` configuration file to the proper location on your system, and (on CentOS 7.8) tell `systemd-tmpfiles` to create the files defined by the configuration:

+    ```shell
+    cd sbml/admin/system
+    cp hugo-sbml-tmpfiles.conf /etc/tmpfiles.d/hugo-sbml.conf
+    systemd-tmpfiles --create
     ```

-6. Go to the `admin/system` subdirectory of the SBML website files, install the `rsyslogd` configuration file for the SBML hugo server, and tell `rsyslogd` to load it:
+7. Install the `rsyslogd` configuration file for the SBML hugo server, and tell `rsyslogd` to load it:

-    ``` shell
-    cd /home/hugo/sbml/admin/system
+    ```shell
     cp hugo-sbml-rsyslog.conf /etc/rsyslog.d/hugo-sbml.conf
-    mkdir /var/log/hugo
-    chown hugo:hugo /var/log/hugo
     systemctl restart rsyslog
     ```

-7. Install the `systemd` script for the SBML Hugo server and tell `systemd` about it:
+8. Install the `systemd` script for the SBML Hugo server and tell `systemd` about it:

-    ``` shell
+    ```shell
     cp hugo-sbml.service /etc/systemd/system/
     systemctl daemon-reload
     ```

-8. Configure `tmpfiles.d` to create certain directories such as `/var/cache/hugo`:

-    ``` shell
-    cp hugo-sbml-tmpfiles.conf /etc/tmpfiles.d/hugo-sbml.conf
-    ```

 9. Install the `logrotate` script:

-    ``` shell
+    ```shell
     cp hugo-sbml-logrotate.txt /etc/logrotate.d/hugo-sbml
     ```